36-Year-Old Pitcher – San Diego Padres

 Jason Lane Contract Information:

-Signed a minor league contract with the Twins in December of 2012.
+Signed a minor league contract with the Padres in July of 2013.

 To instantly reveal our fantasy analysis of every player – including Jason Lane – simply subscribe now.

 Age is determined on July 1st of each season.
 Jump To: ▼ Advanced StatsYes No No